eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 The mobile wallet will be fully open source (MIT or Apache 2.0 license) and provide a reference For other developers.
 This will be the first open-source self-sovereign identity EOSIO mobile client and the first identity solution using the EOSIO DID method.

-Due to the limited funding from only being at level 1, this grant proposal only seeks funding to support the development of its first recovery mechanism - social recovery.
+Due to the limited funding from only being at level 1 ($10,000), this grant proposal only seeks funding to support the development of its first recovery mechanism - social recovery.
 Other work is not covered in this proposal.
 We will be self-funding as well as receiving external European Horizon 2027 and other funding for the release of the first beta edition of the wallet.
 In future ENF and Pomelo proposals we aim to extend the features of this application and after a proper production launch offered it as a software as a service model for public and private chains.

+- **Name:** EOSIO cross-platform wallet
+- **Brief Description:**  Build a new EOSIO cross-platform mobile client with advanced features such as recovery and SSI
 - **Relationship to EOSIO:** Our application is built on top of the EOSIO blockchain framework.
 It will be compatible with any pure-EOSIO blockchain.
+We will use tools set out in the Wallet+ paper and support their development.
 - **Reason for Interest:** We want to support the public EOS, Telos and WAX ecosystems.
 In the future, we plan to take this software and provide it in a software as a service model to industry and enterprise use cases.

 ### Project Details

+TODO technical description

+- Process
+Design first.
+Priorities: usability, security, privacy, sovereignty

+Deployed per chain or app.

 - Mockups/designs of any UI components
   - Figma prototype access available upon request.
 Please email jack@tonomy.foundation